What is Business Analysis - A Complete Guide

 HEPTALYSIS

 This business analysis technique can be used for business ventures in their starting stage or initial phase of the organization.
-There are seven different attributes of this type of business analysis, they are,
+There are seven different attributes of this type of business analysis:

 ✓ Market opportunity